alexandre-eliot/HTML-Class-Snippets/README.md

 ## HTML Class Attribute Snippets
-This extension enables you to create HTML tags with class attributes quickly and easily.
+This extension enables you to create HTML and JSX tags with class attributes quickly and easily.

 ### How-To
 In order to use the snippets, begin typing one of the snippets listed below then press tab or enter.